 Senior Thesis Awards

-The EEB department is generally able to fund about $2,500 per student, so research projects can be planned accordingly.
+The EEB department is generally able to fund up to $2,500 per student, so research projects can be planned accordingly.
 Students seeking additional funding (the majority of students do) should apply for funding from other sources as mentioned in 'Senior Thesis Funding Sources'.

 Senior Thesis Funding Sources

-Possible sources of funding include EEB, Princeton EnvironmentaI Institute (PEI), Office of the Dean of the College (ODOC), Woodrow Wilson School of Public Policy (WWS), Global Health, Grand Challenges, Program in Latin American Studies (PLAS), as well as other campus programs depending on the type of research project.
+Possible sources of funding include EEB, Princeton EnvironmentaI Institute (PEI), Office of Undergraduate Research (OUR), School of Public and International Affairs (SPIA), Global Health (GHP), Grand Challenges, Program in Latin American Studies (PLAS), as well as other campus programs depending on the type of research project.
 Though this proposal may be similar in content to the Spring JP, it has to be formatted and organized to meet the requirements of the University funding agencies.
 These funding sources can be found in SAFE.